ecampana/borrow-my-style/README.md

 # <a name="data">Challenges with the Data</a>
 [Data cleanining pipeline (notebook link)](https://github.com/ecampana/borrow-my-style/blob/master/data-cleaning-pipeline.ipynb)

-This notebook outlines the data cleaning and transformations that were performed on the client company's data for the purposes of analyzing it.
+[//]: # This notebook outlines the data cleaning and transformations that were performed on the client company's data for the purposes of analyzing it.

-The data is stored on a Heroku PostgreSQL database which we ingest into this notebook and proceed to explore it.

-We drop all columns that are not relevant for identifying inventory trends.
+The company is a young start up with a small technical team and are immensely interested in find ways to explore the data and extract fashion trend that could help lenders.
+The inventory information is stored on a Heroku PostgreSQL database.

 We join the items table to the rental items table to have a more meaningful table which can be used to explore trends of the fashion items ordered.